 Later in his career, he was instrumental in bringing Consolidated Aircraft (Convair) to San Diego from Buffalo, New York.
 He was treasurer of the 1935-1936 Exposition in Balboa Park, a Port of San Diego Harbor Commissioner and for sixteen years secretary of the Pilot Commission of San Diego Harbor.
 In addition to his many contributions to the San Diego Community, he was active in the establishment of the Del Mar Racetrack.

-In 1959, upon the death of Emil Klicka, his will established the Jessie Klicka Foundation, a scholarship foundation, the purpose of which is to assist deserving San Diego City and County high school students to receive a college education.Stephen Klicka, great nephew of Jessie and Emil, serves as the President of the Foundation, along with other family members, Milissa Klicka, Katharine Klicka, Erika Bonham and Mark Paynter.
+In 1959, upon the death of Emil Klicka, his will established the Jessie Klicka Foundation, a scholarship foundation, the purpose of which is to assist deserving San Diego City and County high school students to receive a college education.Stephen Klicka, great nephew of Jessie and Emil, serves as the President of the Foundation, along with other family members, Milissa Klicka, Katharine Klicka, Erika Bonham, Mark Paynter, and Andrew Klicka.